Pylons/pyramid_blogr/docs/authorization.rst

 Pyramid provides some ready-made policies for this and mechanisms for writing custom ones aswell.

-We will use the ones provided with framework:
+We will use the ones provided by the framework:

 * **AuthTktAuthenticationPolicy**